jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Configuration-and-settings.md

 Select the menu option **General** - **Config progressions**.

 You will see a window with three tabs.
-In the tab _Transits_ you define which celestial points you want to include in transits.
+In the tab _Transits_, you define which celestial points you want to include in transits.
 You can also define the orb for transits.

 ![transits.png](transits.png) {width="400"}

 The tab _Sec dir_ shows the configuration for secondary directions.
 It works the same as for transits.
-You can select celstial points and define an orb.
+You can select celestial points and define an orb.

 ![secondary-directions.png](secondary-directions.png) {width="400"}

 The third tab _Symb dir_ gives access to the configuration for symbolic directions.
-Just as with secondary directions andt transits, you can select celestial points that you want to use and an orb.
+Just as with secondary directions and transits, you can select celestial points that you want to use and an orb.
 You can also define a time key in the roll-down menu.

 ![symbolic-directions.png](symbolic-directions.png) {width="400"}